CollinPatrick/Unity-Object-Pools/README.md

   UpdateMode(enum) | updateMode | Interval = Update the pool using a pre-defined interval.<br>Constant = Update the pool every frame.<br>None = Do not update the pool.
   UpdateType(enum) | updateType | Update = Update the pool Unity's Update method.<br>FixedUpdate = Update the pool Unity's FixedUpdate method.<br>LateUpdate = Update the pool using Unity's LateUpdate method<br>Custom = The pool will not update unless Update() is called..
-  Transform | parentObject | The transform of a GameObject to parent pooled objects to.<br>**\*GameObjectPool & ComponentPool Only.**
+  Transform | parentObject | The transform of a GameObject to parent pooled objects to.<br>**\*GameObjectPool & ComponentPool Only.** bool | initialized | Has the pool been intialized?
+The pool initializes automatically when the first object is requested. int | size | The number of objects currently in the pool. int | activeObjects | The number of active objects inside the pool. int | overflowObjects | The number of overflow objects inside the pool. int | idleObjects | The number of idle objects inside the pool. float | lastUpdateTime | The last time the pool was updated in Time.realtimeSinceStartup
    </details>

 <details>